Legal professions - introduction

 The role of registrars is to assist judges with all relevant acts and records, namely during hearings, the appearance of parties, investigations, on-the-spot visits, autopsies, bankruptcy inventories, the drafting of judgments and hearings of persons under guardianship or custodianship.
 A judge cannot act without a registrar.

-Registrars’ duties are laid down in Articles 78 et seq. of the amended Act on the organisation of justice.
+Registrars’ duties are laid down in Articles 78 et seq. of the amended Act of 7 March 1980 on the judicial system.

 Access to the profession is governed by the amended Act of 16 April 1979 establishing the general staff regulations of civil servants.